The following are selected posts from my Facebook author page (11/29/20--1/18/21):

 January 6, 2021:

 Well, it was quite a day here in America.
-We witnessed a sitting president, a man too mentally disturbed and fragile to acknowledge his electoral defeat, incite a terrorist attack on the US Capitol and continue to push baseless conspiracy theories about a stolen election.
-It continues to stun me that some 70 million Americans actually voted for this despicable man, apparently unable to see how deranged he is.
+We witnessed a sitting president, a man apparently too narcissistic and insecure to acknowledge his electoral defeat, incite a terrorist attack on the US Capitol and continue to push baseless conspiracy theories about a stolen election.
+It continues to stun me that some 70 million Americans actually voted for this man, apparently unable to see how deranged and dangerous he is.

 As I’ve said before, both Buddha and Hitler are equally waves on the ocean, equally ocean, equally water…but clearly, Buddha is awake to this indivisible wholeness and Hitler is lost in the delusion of separation.
 The recognition I pointed to in my previous post should not be used to ignore relative reality or our capacity for discernment.
 It’s all a seamless whole, AND, we can discern the difference between a nourishing meal and rat poison.
 There is a difference between being judgmental and having discernment.